 The first one is a diagram showing a transformation from ‘one organization serving multiple customers’ to ‘many organizations or global resources coming together to serve a single customer’.
 The second diagram is the house kind of structure which says to enable N=1, R=G, you need to enable your technical architecture and your social architecture.
 This is all explained in the first two chapters.

-In the next three chapters authors explain the technical architecture.
-They emphasize the need of IT, the commodity and non-commodity part of IT, the needs of analytics and the way analytics can contribute to the insights for next innovations in the organizations, and how legacy systems need to be replaced to make the organization more flexible to accommodate the N=1, R=G model.
-It presents a case of lot of Indian companies who have adapted this model and have built flexibilities in their systems.
-He makes a case for the strategic importance of IT and how organizations can not afford to write it off as a commodity.
+In the next three chapters, authors explain the technical architecture.
+They emphasize the need of IT, the commodity and non-commodity part of IT.
+The needs of analytics and the way analytics can contribute to the insights for next innovations in the organizations.
+And how legacy systems need to be replaced to make the organization more flexible to accommodate the N=1, R=G model.
+It presents a case of a lot of Indian companies who have adopted this model and have built flexibilities in their systems.
+He makes a case for the strategic importance of IT.
+And how organizations can not afford to write it off as a commodity.

 While I like the way the concept has been packaged and presented, I am not sure if I agree with the universality of this concept.
-It is definitely applicable to service industry, but it had been there in that industry in some basic form.
-Say in medical services, each case is a unique case and a doctor or a surgeon has to bring different resources, may be from different sources every time to serve the patient.
-Authors themselves talk about layers in the structure which are commoditized, and these commodity providers obviously do not adhere to this model.
-They would still go with standard/universal offerings and everything else will be designed according to their standards.
+It is definitely applicable to the service industry.
+But it had been there in that industry in some basic form.
+Say in medical services, each case is a unique case.
+And a doctor or a surgeon has to bring different resources, may be from different sources every time to serve the patient.
+Authors themselves talk about layers in the structure which are commoditized.
+And these commodity providers obviously do not adhere to this model.
+They would still go with standard/universal offerings.
+And everything else will be designed according to their standards.